Jane3/MissToMrs-coding-assig-Q1/README.md

 This coding assignment contains the general web form that asks the users to type in their "First name", "Last name", "Email", "Password", and "Address".
 This project is implemented in React.js.

 The "Address" field has autocomplete feature that shows a list of suggestions based on the value the user has inputted.

+You may see a screenshot of the web form by going to the screenshot-demo.png.

 # Installation